Alignak-monitoring-contrib/alignak-demo/README.rst

     # Get an host from the backend
     backend_client -t host get test_host_0

-    # The script dumps the json host on the console and creates a file: */tmp/alignak-object-dump-host-test_host_0*
+    # The script dumps the json host on the console and creates a file: */tmp/alignak-object-dump-host-test_host_0.json*
+    {
+        ...
+        "active_checks_enabled": true,
+        "address": "127.0.0.1",
+        "address6": "",
+        "alias": "test_host_0",
+        ...
+        "customs": {
+            "_OSLICENSE": "gpl",
+            "_OSTYPE": "gnulinux"
+        },
+        ...
+    }

+    # Get the list of all hosts from the backend
+    backend_client --list -t host get

+    # The script dumps the json list of hosts on the console and creates a file: */tmp/alignak-object-list-hosts.json*
     {
         ...
         "active_checks_enabled": true,